XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 The battery-free PW517 stylus is incredibly stable, enabled by a lowered nib and the Huion Pen Tech 3.0.
 You also get to enjoy a breakdown of brush and paint capabilities since the PW517 supports a 60-degree tilt function.

-When it comes to the numbers, the PW517 offers you stunning 8192 levels of pen pressure sensitivity for a quality canvas-like experience.
+When it comes to the numbers, the PW517 offers you a stunning 8192 levels of pen pressure sensitivity for a quality canvas-like experience.

-You will have a high pen resolution at 5080 LPI or lines per inch to draw strokes.This further increases the pen detection for a 166 PPI response speed at +- 60 degrees tilt angle.
+You will have a high pen resolution at 5080 LPI, or lines per inch, to draw strokes.
+This further increases the pen detection for a 166 PPI response speed at a ±60-degree tilt angle.

 Although the response rate sounds quite low, the experience is quite lovely, and you’d be shocked to know it’s that low.
 This enables you to have a comfortable work rate with no jitters or lags.